Last updated: October 23, 2024

 FINE PRINT:

-The lowest of the six tests and quizzes will drop except for the final exam, which must receive a passing grade for the student to pass the course.
+The lowest of the five tests and quizzes will drop except for the final quiz and exam, which must receive a passing grade for the student to pass the course.
 No one can pass the course without taking and passing the final exam.

 Re attendance: I realize that we're still in a pandemic and there may be other legitimate reasons not to make it to class; there will be ways to earn back attendance points (e.g. pop quizzes on low-attendance days).
 But: the default should be attendance, not absent with an excuse.

-There will be no class on the following days: Monday January 16 (MLK jr. Day), March 6-10 (Fall Break).
+There will be no class on the following days: Monday September 2 (Labor Day), October 7-8 (Fall Break), November 11 (Veterans Day), November 27-29 (Thanksgiving Break).

 No one can pass the course without taking and passing the final exam.